itarungm/SimpleCalculator/README.md

 You Can Check the Output Here - https://itarungm.github.io/SimpleCalculator/
 ## Background
-This Project includes basic feature of calculator like Addition, Subtraction, Multiplication and Division of Two Numbers with Reset Button which will reset the calculator with a message.
+This Project includes basic feature of calculator like Addition, Subtraction, Multiplication and Division of Two Numbers with Reset Button which will reset the calculator with a message.Its developed by iNCOGNITO (iTarunGM).

 # Simple Calculator